CS5008Fall2025/midterm-report-zembug/README.md

 Many patterns in nature reflect the Fibonacci sequence not just in appearance, but in function.
 For example, the number of petals on certain flowers often corresponds to Fibonacci numbers.
 Lilies typically have 3 petals, buttercups have 5, and some varieties of daisies can have 34.
 [1] These numbers are not arbitrary.
 They result from a process called phyllotaxis, which governs how plants grow and arrange their leaves, petals, or seeds.
 Fibonacci based arrangements ensure that each leaf or petal receives maximum sunlight and minimizes overlap with others.
 [3] Similarly, the spiral patterns found in sunflowers, pinecones, and pineapples often match consecutive Fibonacci numbers, helping distribute seeds evenly and efficiently [4].

 The sequence’s relevance extends into algorithm design, dynamic programming, and number theory.
 It serves as a benchmark for evaluating recursive depth, computational efficiency, and memory usage across different programming paradigms.
 In this report, I analyze and compare three common approaches to computing Fibonacci numbers: recursive, iterative, and dynamic programming, using both C and Python.
 Each method offers different strengths and challenges in terms of time complexity, space usage, and implementation style.
-The goal is to understand how algorithmic design and language features influence performance and developer experience.
+The goal is to understand how algorithmic design and language features influence performance.

 To begin my analysis of the three approaches, I first examine their Big O notation to understand the time and space complexity involved in executing each algorithm.